jlengrand/project_euler/README.markdown

 26 - Find the value of d < 1000 for which 1/d contains the longest recurring cycle. <br />
 43 - Find the sum of all pandigital numbers with an unusual sub-string divisibility property. <br />
-46 - What is the smallest odd composite that cannot be written as the sum of a prime and twice a square? <br />
 47 - Find the first four consecutive integers to have four distinct primes factors. <br />
 97 - Find the last ten digits of the non-Mersenne prime: 28433 × 2^7830457 + 1. <br />